adeministratorTr/opening-hours/README.md

 If you want to video, then `npm run cy:open`.
 In that case you need to go through cypress UI and select 'E2E Testing' and then select a browser.

+For coverage, you can use `npm test:coverage` command.

 ## ToDos

 - [ ] Add pre-commit/pre-push for linting